HitteAnzo/holbertonschool-higher_level_programming/python-data_structures/README.md

-# Python - More Data Structures: Set, Dictionary
+# Python - Data Structures: Lists, Tuples

-This repository contains projects related to more advanced data structures in Python, specifically sets and dictionaries.
-Each project focuses on the application and manipulation of these data structures.
+This repository contains projects focusing on Python data structures, particularly lists and tuples.
+Each project includes different operations and manipulations that can be performed on these structures.

 ## Table of Contents